arnoprincestonpan/HTMLCSSJavaScript/README.md

 ### Assignment 2
     Display lists and find the target Name.
 And counting down a number.
 ### Assignment 3
-    Display images based on an arry of image paths.
-Show a list of links and a list of names.
+    Display images based on an arry of image paths. <Enter> Show a list of links and a list of names.
 ### Assignment 4
     Using Classes generate a deck of cards.
-Stage 1 represent a playing card.
-Stage 2 update constructor with a deck of cards.
+Stage 1 represent a playing card. <Enter> Stage 2 update constructor with a deck of cards.
 Stage 3 delt cards to 2 players.
 ### Assignment 5
     Using Javascript handle the HTML forms.
 JavaScript manipulates the DOM to ensure proper entry of text fields.
 ### Assignment 6
     Using JQuery make a product page for a shirt.
-Change the colour selection and reflect it on the image.
-And increment the cost for the quantity of the product.
+Change the colour selection and reflect it on the image. <Enter> And increment the cost for the quantity of the product.
 ### Assignment 7
     A page that rotates a bicycle.
-A image is looked to look like a gif of a rotating bicycle.
-An instruction pop up will show up if there is no activity.
+A image is looked to look like a gif of a rotating bicycle. <Enter> An instruction pop up will show up if there is no activity.
 Start will not increase in speed if pressed multiple times.
 Stop won't restart the animation.
 ### Final Project
     A Dice game that has 3 rounds.
-The user will use luck to see if he wins.
-The person with the highest # wins.
+The user will use luck to see if he wins. <Enter> The person with the highest # wins.
 If the dice has the same number it is double the sum in points unless it is a double one, in that case that player loses.

 ###### Note: Please see code for futher details.